-- When should you use credit cards?
-[Skip to answer]
+- When should you use a credit card?

-- When should you get a credit card?
+- How do you get a credit card for the first time?

 So what if you’re earning your own income and no longer have access to the bank of mom and dad?
 Don’t focus on getting a credit card to finance an upcoming trip or furnishings for your new apartment, but do consider getting one to continue building a good credit history.

 - When you start making a decent income or